UNIX HACK #2

 so it can be deleted as part of the self deleting trojan.
 A quick

-modification, removing the "login: " and leaving the password may have
+modification, removing the "login: " and leaving the password

 it look like SU, so you can get the root password.
 But make sure the